fvasquezcastro/preditr/README.md

 The targets file allows for flexibility:

-* Rows can use either Ensembl IDs or gene symbols.
+* Rows can use either Ensembl IDs, gene symbols, or both.
 * Different editors can be specified for different targets within the same run, provided each editor is defined in the editors file.

 Once the targets file is ready, save it as a CSV and upload it using the **Upload targets CSV** button.